-In the above formula, t represents the current election and t−1 and t−2 represent the previous two elections.
-[State Republican Share]i indicates two-party vote share of the Republican party against Democratic party in state i.
-Thus, State PVI represents the average advantage of Republican party vote share over Democratic party relative to the national tendency in the previous two elections.
-Two elections are averaged to obtain long-term trend in partisan environment.
+In the above formula, t represents the current election, and t−1 and t−2 represent the previous two elections.
+[State Republican Share]i indicates two-party vote share of the Republican party against the Democratic party in state i.
+Thus, State PVI represents the average advantage of Republican party vote share over the Democratic party, relative to the national tendency in the previous two elections.
+Two elections are averaged to obtain the long-term trend in a partisan environment.
 The positive scores indicate the advantage in Republican vote share in percentage points, and the negative scores indicate the advantage in Democrat vote share in percentage points.
 In addition, county level PVI measures are calculated using the following formula:

 [County PVI]t,i,j =